mattyschell/cscl-subaddress-matched/README.md

 The New York City Citywide Street Centerline (CSCL) database "subaddress" table contains unit addresses (aka subaddresses) associated with an address point.
-New York City emergency response systems, geocoders, and address validators use subaddresses.
-Friends, this is our repository for updating subaddresses, our logic, the trick is to never be afraid.
+New York City emergency response agencies and related systems use subaddresses.
+Friends, this is our repository for updating subaddresses, our rules, the trick is never to be afraid.

-The New York City Dept. of City Planning annually geocodes commercial subaddress data to CSCL address points.
-When the commercial addresses are not in the CSCL database humans slog through the data and make updates to addresses and subaddresses as necessary.
+The New York City Department of City Planning annually geocodes commercial subaddress data to CSCL address points.
+When the commercial addresses are not in the CSCL database humans slog through the data and make updates to addresses and subaddresses.

-When commerical addresses do match CSCL database addresses we perform a bulk update of CSCL subaddresses using the commercial subaddresses.
+When commerical addresses do match CSCL database address points we perform a bulk update of CSCL subaddresses using the commercial subaddresses.
 For a matched address, an associated commercial subaddress may:

 * Match an existing CSCL subaddress record.
 Do nothing.
 * Not match an existing CSCL subaddress record.
-Add this commercial subaddress.
+Add the commercial subaddress.

-Any remaining existing CSCL subaddresses that did not match commerical subaddresses for the matched address should be deleted.
+Any remaining existing CSCL subaddresses that did not match commerical subaddresses for the matched address point should be deleted.

 ## 1. Load the cscl.subaddress table into a database schema